Bone Marrow Aspirate Concentrate (BMAC) And Its Role In Joint Pain

 While early findings appear encouraging, authors of the review emphasized the importance of additional high-quality, large-scale studies to better define how BMAC procedures may support orthopedic care and which individuals may benefit most.

-As the evidence base grows, physicians in the licensed Regenexx network can continue refining the use of procedures using Regenexx lab processes to help reduce pain and promote improved joint function in select individuals who are candidates for the treatment.
+As the evidence base grows, physicians in the licensed Regenexx network can continue refining the use of procedures using Regenexx lab processes that may help reduce pain and may promote improved joint function in select individuals who are candidates for the treatment.

-The Benefits Of Bone Marrow Aspirate Concentrate In Interventional Orthobiologics
+The Benefits Of Bone Marrow Concentrate In Interventional Orthobiologics

-The concentrated components in BMAC—including cells and growth factors—are introduced directly to areas of tissue injury or degeneration.
-This targeted delivery may help support the body’s natural healing processes and assist in restoring mobility and function over time.
+The concentrated components in BMAC, including cells and growth factors, are introduced directly to areas of tissue injury or degeneration.
+This targeted delivery may help support the body’s natural healing processes and may help regain mobility and function over time.

 Procedures using Regenexx lab processes may be considered for individuals with more significant soft tissue injuries, such as partial tendon, ligament, or muscle tears, or those with joint issues related to arthritis or wear-and-tear degeneration.
-These procedures may support reduced inflammation, decreased joint pain, and improved movement.
+These procedures may help reduce inflammation, may help reduce joint pain, and may promote improved movement.

-For individuals with more advanced joint degeneration, orthobiologic procedures may help delay the need for joint replacement.
+For individuals with more advanced joint degeneration, orthobiologic procedures may be an option to consider before joint replacement.
 Since the injectate is derived from the person’s own bone marrow, the process avoids concerns related to donor tissue and is considered less invasive than surgical alternatives.

 Within the field of interventional orthobiologics, bone marrow aspirate concentrate continues to offer a research-based option for managing musculoskeletal conditions—one that aims to improve function and support joint health over the long term.